Vrinda Grover

-Vrinda Grover is a lawyer, researcher, and human rights and women's rights activist based in New Delhi, India.
+Vrinda Grover (born 1964) is a lawyer, researcher, and human rights and women's rights activist based in New Delhi, India.
 As a lawyer, she has appeared in prominent human rights cases and represented women and child survivors of domestic and sexual violence; victims and survivors of communal massacre, extrajudicial killings and custodial torture; sexual minorities; trade unions; and political activists.
+She is a member of the UN Independent International Commission of Inquiry on Ukraine.

 Focused on the impunity of the state in relation to human rights violations, her research and writing inquires into the role of law in the subordination of women; the failure of the criminal justice system during communal and targeted violence; the effect of 'security' laws on human rights; rights of undocumented workers; challenges confronting internally displaced persons; and examines impunity for enforced disappearances and torture in conflict situations.
 Time magazine identified her as one of the 100 most influential people in the world in 2013.

 Education

 Grover graduated from St. Stephen's College, Delhi, where she was a student in History.
 She obtained her degree in law from Delhi University and a Masters in Law from New York University.